Whitehouse Farm development

 Stone Farm House

-The u values averaged 0.11 for the house lower than the 0.15 requirements for a passivhouse, making this traditional build truly modern in comfort.
+The u values averaged 0.11 for the house lower than the 0.15 requirements for a passivhaus, making this traditional build truly modern in comfort.
 Air tightness, was meticulously designed around the stone openings, with additional layers to ensure this was maintained as the building flexed and settled into its position.

 Solar panels were hidden on the flat roof, with surplus electricity feeding the hot water for the home, then anything additional to this was sold back to the grid.
-The MVHR provides continuous ventilation, for when it extracts the stale air, it transfers the heat from this to the fresh filtered air it pumps around the house.

-With the farm now occupied and the first phase finished we have now moved onto phase 2
+With the farm now occupied and the first phase finished we have moved onto phase 2

 The homes will again be sustainable, feature MVHR units, robust air tight detailing and thus secure the longevity of these otherwise decaying buildings, which had fallen into disprepair.